Holiday adventures in Weymouth (Day 1): Jellyfish and Castles

 Anon

 This connection with how the brain is used and its potential for recovery from use is something I discovered after many years.
-Unfortunately, this pattern of use in the brain is not common knowledge and not openly taught so I simply stumbled across the explanation in a study I reviewed.
-This explanation connected with me and it changed the way I thought about how I use and support my brain and my mind and I set about putting the newfound knowledge to use.
+Unfortunately, this pattern of use in the brain is not common knowledge and is not openly taught, so I simply stumbled across the explanation in a study I reviewed.
+This explanation connected with me, and it changed the way I thought about how I use and support my brain and my mind, and I set about putting the newfound knowledge to use.

 We found something!!!

-It was not long at all until we discovered something very special in the water and we made our way carefully over the rocks to get a better look.
+It was not long before we discovered something very special in the water, and we made our way carefully over the rocks to get a better look.

-At the same time that I am recovering while enjoying the scenery my little one is exploring his new surroundings because he has not been working hard like Daddy has.
-Little one has either been sleeping or bored so his body is well recovered and ready for use and he throws himself into every activity will the enthusiasm of a three-year-old.
+At the same time that I am recovering while enjoying the scenery, my little one is exploring his new surroundings because he has not been working hard like Daddy.
+The little one has either been sleeping or bored, so his body is well recovered and ready for use, and he throws himself into every activity with the enthusiasm of a three-year-old.

 Adults like us gain as much from this play as children do it is just a shame that adults do not play as much as they used to when they were children because the benefits are enormous and increasingly well-documented.

-Modern urban life challenges our minds far more than it challenges our bodies which is new to us as humans.
-For most of our history, we have had to adapt to wild rugged terrains and required the ability to traverse them on a regular basis.
+Modern urban life challenges our minds far more than it challenges our bodies, which is new to us as humans.
+For most of our history, we have had to adapt to wild, rugged terrains that require the ability to traverse them on a regular basis.
 The difference between natural and modern landscapes is mainly variety in that natural landscapes provide a wide variety of movement surfaces and environments but modern urban design follows standard patterns that are pretty consistent across the world.
-Providing consistency has reduced variety and the shapes and movement patterns required of our bodies is now so much less than it used to be.
+Providing consistency has reduced variety, and the shapes and movement patterns required of our bodies are now so much less than they used to be.

-With reduced variety comes over-use of joints and movement patterns which leads to overuse injuries.
-So I use nature and exploring wild landscapes to provide the variety of movement that my body is designed for.
-As a lifelong urbanite, I do not find this easy, over time I have come to recognise the value of variety as I have learnt more and more about the effects of modernity on human health.
+With reduced variety comes overuse of joints and movement patterns, which leads to overuse injuries.
+So, I use nature and explore wild landscapes to provide the variety of movement that my body is designed for.
+As a lifelong urbanite, I do not find this easy.
+Over time, I have come to recognise the value of variety as I have learnt more and more about the effects of modernity on human health.

 So what did we spot?

-Well by chance we had turned up just at the time thousands of Jellyfish floated up on Weymouths beaches and they were massive!!!
+Well, by chance, we had turned up just at the time thousands of Jellyfish floated up on Weymouth beaches, and they were massive!!!

-Most things you see in the sea move quickly and anything big moves out of view fast so it was amazing to see something just stay there so we could get a good view of it.
+Most things in the sea move quickly, and anything big moves out of view fast, so it was amazing to see something just stay there so we could get a good view of it.

-So in the end after the the long drive, our first experience of Weymouth allowed us to see the sea as a playground and the rocks as equipment.
-I had to teach the little one about safety at the beach as any parent has to but it has a lot in common with the many experiences on playgrounds over the years just that it’s a natural playground not man-made.
+In the end, after the long drive, our first experience of Weymouth allowed us to see the sea as a playground and the rocks as equipment.
+I had to teach the little one about safety at the beach, as any parent has to, but it had a lot in common with the many experiences we’ve had on playgrounds over the years—just that it’s a natural playground, not man-made.

 So this is the story of the morning and afternoon of the first day and our first experience in Weymouth.
 The way we had been living in the months beforehand had prepared us for the challenges of the morning and put us in a good position to start the holiday in a happy place.